 Heating exclusively with firewood is quite liberating.
 It’s about as caveman as you can get.
 Wood.
 Fire.
 Heat.
 (Well, if you’re using the proper kind of seasoned firewood you get heat.
 But that’s another post.)
 Processing your own firewood is seems so visceral, and lends itself to feeling quite accomplished when you’re done, and warm.
 But it can also lend itself to back and other sorts of pain.

 This is our third winter heating completely with wood.
 But it’s the first winter I’ve managed to start acquiring tools needed to cut down logs into dimensions usable in our wood stove.
 Before this year, we’ve always ordered pre-cut cord wood from craigslist.
 We have a modern wood stove, but it’s pretty small.
 It can be too long or too wide.

 Yes, I know there are wood splitters, gasoline, electric powered.
 Even hand powered wood splitters.
-But I want to start from as fundamental as reasonably possible – I want to do as much with human-powered hand tools as possible.
-That being said, I finally began learning how to effectively use a six-pound and eight-pound maul, with a few tricks – like using an old tire to hold the firewood together while you’re swinging the hand tool.
+But I want to do as much with human-powered hand tools as possible, before I move on to gas-powered equipment.
+That being said, I finally began learning how to effectively use an eight-pound maul and wedge, with a few tricks – like using an old tire to hold the firewood together while you’re swinging the hand tool.

-I’ve been eyeing piece of equipment for months and finally broke down and bought it the other day, because I unexpectedly drove by Northern Tool, which had it on sale.
-It’s a Kindling Cracker King Firewood Kindling Splitter — XL Size, I bought it from a Northern Tool store.
+I’d been eyeing piece of equipment for months and finally broke down and bought it the other day, because I unexpectedly drove by Northern Tool, which had it on sale.
+It’s a Kindling Cracker King Firewood Kindling Splitter — XL Size.

 I was skeptical at first.
 How could it be?
 I’ve seen the youtube videos, read the manufactures information.
 But how could this rather simple looking device make my life easier?
 And was it worth the money – for the cost I could’ve bought a hand-powered hydraulic wood splitter.